jaicab/jaicab.github.io/about.md

 I aim to create websites that make users, clients and teams happy.
 True care for quality and web standards is what has always motivated me, so I approach work through _progressive enhancement_.

-I design simple solutions to complex problems.
+I like simple solutions to complex problems.

 ---